Meditation and Breathing

 CORONAVIRUS IS TODAY'S FIRE.

-By only meditating, instead of taking right action, we allow the "fire starting virus based fear mongers " to continue and control our lives in almost every way; they are training us to willingly walk calmly through the gates of hell.
+By only meditating, instead of taking the right action, we allow the "fire starting virus based fear mongers " to continue and control our lives in almost every way; they are training us to willingly walk calmly through the gates of hell.

 ALL FOR THE "GOOD OF MANKIND".
 LMAO😷